Tarheel Challenge Academy in North Carolina

 There are eight components to the Tarheel Challenge Academy.

 The first expectation is academic excellence.
-Cadets earn their diploma through credit recovery or by taking the high school equivalency test.
+Cadets earn their diplomas through credit recovery through virtual learning or earning a Tier 1 accredited high school diploma.

-Also, health is a critical component of the Academy, and this includes both physical and emotional health.
+Also, health is a critical component of the Academy, and this includes both physical and emotional health as well as physical fitness.

 Citizenship, leadership, and community service all play a part in the experience at this option for military schools in North Carolina.